China Northern Airlines Flight 6136: Investigation

 The Chinese Government immediately ordered an investigation into the cause of the crash.
 A special investigation panel sent by the central government later arrived in Dalian.
 The panel consisted of vice secretary-general of the State Council Long Quan; heads of the Ministry of Communications, the General Administration of Civil Aviation, the Ministry of Public Security, and the National Transportation Safety Board (NTSB) of the United States.

 In the immediate aftermath of the disaster, in-flight fire was suspected as the main cause of the crash.
 This was confirmed by the crew's emergency call to ATC about the presence of fire on board the aircraft.
 Multiple witnesses also supported this theory.
 The possibility of an in-flight fire became higher after rescuers retrieved a badly burnt food cart on the crash site.

 Chinese provincial papers stated that a short-circuit might have caused the fire.

 In response to the crash of Air China Flight 129 and China Northern Airlines Flight 6136, CAAC official Yuanyuan stated that China's air safety reform would be delayed.

 Findings of the accident investigation were published by the Xinhua News Agency on December 8, 2002.
-A passenger named Zhang Pilin apparently set fire to the passenger cabin with gasoline, causing the loss of control and crash.
+A passenger named Zhang Pilin apparently set fire to the passenger cabin with gasoline, causing a loss of control and crash.
 Zhang had purchased seven air insurance policies worth a total of 1,400,000 renminbi (about 170,000 USD) prior to boarding the flight.

 The investigation of the wreckage showed a quantity of gasoline near Zhang's seat, and that most passengers, including Zhang, died of carbon monoxide inhalation.
 The engines, cabin floor, and other critical parts showed no signs of burning or explosion.

 Further investigation showed that Zhang had flown from Dalian to Beijing and returned to Dalian on Flight 6136 the same day.
 According to security camera recordings, he had spent several hours smoking cigarettes in the waiting hall of Beijing airport.
 Zhang purchased two insurance policies before leaving Dalian and purchased the remaining five in Beijing.
 Some water bottles filled with gasoline were also found in Zhang's apartment.
 The investigation also showed that Zhang was married, had a son, ran his own company, and was in a large amount of debt.